UNITED STATES

 Slide 6 shows our geographic footprint.
 You can see our presence is primarily in the southern half of the U.S., with market concentrations in California, Texas, and Florida.
 We operate primarily urban or suburban hospitals serving fast growing metropolitan markets.
 Our hospitals tend to be large.
 We have four academic medical centers.

 Although the markets we serve have had above-average population growth in the past decade, certain markets have had higher-than-average levels of uninsured populations and unemployment.
-But we believe we’re in good markets for the future, and that we’re well positioned within those markets.
+But we believe were in good markets for the future, and that were well positioned within those markets.
 Under the Affordable Care Act, the historic disadvantage of being in states with high numbers of uninsured people is mitigated as many of these people gain insurance.

 Slide 7: Tenet Healthcare: A Compelling Investment